Blacksburg, Virginia

 Oh, and the aforementioned Carol Lee Donuts, which was recently named one of the Top 100 Donut Shops of 2023.

 A lot of the social energy of Blacksburg comes from the student population.
-In the summer, when the kiddos are back home, some locals complain the town is dead.
+In the summer, when the kiddos are back home, some locals complain the town is too quiet.
 A counterpoint to this is the view from those who are pretty damn thrilled when the Hokies hit the road and leave the restaurants/bars and trails to the grownups.
-We’ll leave that topic aside for a minute and just note that Virginia Tech is a big part of the population for nine months of the year and when they empty out things get very quiet.
+We’ll leave that topic aside for a minute and just note that Virginia Tech is a big part of the population for nine months of the year and when they empty things get very quiet.

-Lifestyle of Blacksburg
+Lifestyle

 Casual Fun

 As with many college towns, a lot of the area events and activities happen on campus.
-One of the great things about being a local is that you can attend all the sports, concerts and performing arts events that VTech hosts, many which are held at the renowned Moss Arts Center.
+One of the great things about being a local is that you can attend all the sports, concerts, and performing arts events that VTech hosts, many of which are held at the renowned Moss Arts Center.
 Locals can also visit the Hahn Horticulture Garden, a beautiful botanical garden on campus, ideal for those in the mood for nature but not game for hitting the trails.
 You also get the amazing hiking and outdoor adventures described above in the Appalachian Mountains, or Cascades National Trail, or the many many other spots in the surrounding mountains.

 Downtown Blacksburg has some fun restaurants including, Cellar, a casual Greek spot with tons of local and national microbrews, Benny Marzano’s, a New York-style pizza spot, and The Black Hen & Bar Blue, a farm-to-table restaurant that features Southern-inspired dishes.
 Perhaps most notable for off-campus entertainment is Lyric Theatre, a historic downtown venue that hosts live music, theater, and film screenings and serves as a cultural hub for the city.

-Schools in Blacksburg
+Schools

 Getting A's

-What You Should Move Here Now?
+Why Should You Move Here Now?

 Good Prices for a College Town

 College Towns are all the rage for graduates looking to extend their youth, young families looking for fun cities with excellent schools, and empty nesters/retirees who want culturally interesting cities with great walkability.
 That means housing prices in these little havens have spiked in recent years.
-Blacksburg has a median listing price of $547k and median sale price of $442k.
+Blacksburg has a median listing price of $547k and a median sale price of $442k.
 That’s not cheap by any stretch but it beats many other college towns by a couple hundred thousand.

 Neighborhoods in Blacksburg

-View All
+View AllDowntown

 Young Professionals, Families, DINKS, Students